Oronak/SurvivalUI/README.md

 # SurvivalUI
-Creates a GUI for the Survival Profession in TurtleWoW The default UI uses the tradeskill UI and has problems loading it's recipes.
-This addon will give it a unique UI based off assets from the Archeology frame in retail WoW.
+Creates a GUI for the Survival Profession in TurtleWoW

+The default UI uses the vanilla tradeskill UI and has problems loading it's recipes.
+This addon will give it a unique UI based off assets from the Archeology frame from retail WoW.

 It looks like this: